 Benefits of Virtual Pipeline Technology

 In contrast to the natural gas supply, which is predictable and much larger in daily volume, a virtual pipeline provides the flexibility to keep RNG flowing as well as the option to use alternate injection centers.
 Virtual pipelines also open up markets where supply was unable to reach demand.

 2. Carbon-neutral transportation.

-Virtual pipelines harness the transportation sector to monetize RNG while providing the same reliability and flexible augmentation from a physical pipeline network.
-A fitting twist is that the trucks delivering the CNG or LNG can also be fueled by the same gas they are transporting, making them independent of petrol sources and also providing carbon-neutral transportation.
+Virtual pipelines also harness the transportation sector to monetize RNG.
+In doing so, virtual pipelines provide the same reliability and flexible augmentation from a physical pipeline network.
+Moreover, the trucks delivering the CNG or LNG can also be fueled by the same gas they are transporting.
+This makes them, therefore, independent of petrol sources while also providing carbon-neutral transportation.